 Juliet Davies MSc MBACP

-Previously, I had a career within the media and have a good understanding of the stress clients often experience working within creative agencies and corporate institutions.
+Before training in this area, my previous career was in the arts and media so I have a good understanding of the stressors and tension clients may experience working within creative agencies and corporate institutions.

-Therapy can be turned to for all sorts of reasons and at times difficulties may feel too awkward or burdensome to discuss with family or friends.
-In therapy, difficulties can be fully and freely discussed confidentially and non-judgementally perhaps reducing feelings of embarrassment and the need to edit.
+Therapy may be turned to for all sorts of reasons and can be helpful when difficulties may feel too awkward or burdensome to share with family or friends.
+In therapy, difficulties can be fully and freely explored non-judgementally, perhaps reducing the pressure to edit oneself in a confidential space.

-Clients bring all sorts of issues they are struggling with and some common issues and feelings brought include;
+Clients bring all sorts of issues they are struggling with and some common difficulties include;

 - Anxiety; feeling uncertain, insecure and worrying about the future